cicsdev/cics-java-jcicsx-samples/README.md

 # JCICSX-Samples

 This repository contains samples to show different scenarios of how you might use the JCICSX API.
-These will not work out of the box, as you will require valid CICS resources eg CICS Programs for them to use.
+These will not work out of the box, as you will require valid CICS resources eg CICS Programs and Libraries for them to use.
-Each sample is contained within a web application which can be packaged as a WAR in a CICS bundle and deployed to CICS using the [cics-bundle-maven-plugin](https://github.com/IBM/cics-bundle-maven).
+Each sample is contained within a web application which can be packaged as a WAR in a CICS bundle and deployed to CICS using the [cics-bundle-maven-plugin](https://github.com/IBM/cics-bundle-maven) or the [CICS bundle Gradle plugin](https://github.com/IBM/cics-bundle-gradle).
 If you're just interested in the Java code, this can be found in *src/main/java*.
-To run this locally on your own machine, refer to the documentation here:
-//Add link to KC

-## Pre-reqs
+## Prerequisites

 * CICS TS V5.6 or later
 * Java SE 1.7 or later on the z/OS system